zekedellavechia/TestCafeFW/README.md

 npm install -testcafe

 For docker:

+Install docker image: docker pull testcafe/testcafe

+Then run it:
 docker run -v ${PWD}/tests:/tests -it testcafe/testcafe firefox tests/session2/*.js
 PWD refers to origin folder, tests: the folder to copy in /tests -it here we define the browser the folder and the js to execute